PoisotLab/ms_betacov_mapping/README.md

-Spillover risk is multidimensional and complicated.
-Within a pool of competent hosts, it is driven by a multiplicity of factors [@Plowright2017PatZoo].
+Spillover risk is complex and, within a pool of susceptible wildlife hosts, is driven by a multiplicity of factors [@Plowright2017PatZoo].
-Although proxies for the local richness of hosts are commonly analysed [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], there is an argument to be made that species who are not (known as) competent hosts of a specific virus genus may not factor into this [@Plowright2015EcoDyn], calling for species-level information.
-This is especially true as competence data increases predictive power when the taxonomic scope of hosts of a viral family increases [@Becker2020InfInt; @Mull2022VirIso].
-Similarly, host species who share viruses at different rates should be weighted accordingly [@Albery2020PreGlo].
-In mammals, key functional traits (for which phylogeny is a reasonable proxy) are determinants of the spillover potential of their viruses [@Olival2017HosVir];
+Although proxies for the local richness of hosts are commonly analysed [@Anthony2017GloPat; @Ruiz-Aravena2022EcoEvo], these approaches deliberately oversimplify interspecific heterogeneity in immunity, behavior, and contact with humans.
+At the coarsest level, some species play a more central role in the host-virus network because of key functional traits (for which phylogeny is a reasonable proxy) [@Albery2020PreGlo];
-these include, notably, body mass, life history, diet, and use for human-occupied spaces [@Albery2022UrbMam].
-Finally, especially when the pool of potential hosts spans the entire globe, there may be local host pools that are highly unique; not having been observed in other locations, these can act on the overall risk either by providing novel contact opportunities, reflecting unique host-environment combinations [@Engering2013PatHos], or facilitating rapid evolutionary changes in specialism of their pathogens [@Agosta2010HowSpe].
-In the specific case of generalist pathogens [which is the case for many viruses in the *Betacoronavirus* genus, see *e.g.* @MacLean2021NatSel], there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].
-In this paper, we examine the biogeographic structure of bats-betacoronaviruses associations, based on a curated dataset of all confirmed bat hosts of betacoronaviruses, by adopting an analysis framework grounded in concepts from the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos].
-The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechansism, resulting in spatially fragmented evolutionary dynamics, coupled only by dispersal-related processes [@Gomulkiewicz2000HotSpo].
-In turn, these spatially fragmented processes can lead taxonomically homogeneous systems (in our case, the bats-betacoronaviruses complex) to have different structure and dynamics of large spatial extents [see *e.g.* @Price2002MacThe].
+these include, notably, body mass, life history, diet, and use for human-occupied spaces [@Albery2022UrbMam,@Olival2017HosVir].
+Global maps of spillover risk often struggle to distill these features into interpretable risk maps, and overlook highly-unique host pools that allow for the rapid evolution of highly divergent viruses [@Agosta2010HowSpe].
+In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important in driving the overall risk [@Power2004PatSpi].
+In this paper, we examine the biogeographic structure of bat-betacoronavirus associations by adopting an analysis framework grounded in concepts from the Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos].
+The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, resulting in spatially fragmented evolutionary dynamics, coupled only by dispersal-related processes [@Gomulkiewicz2000HotSpo].
+In turn, these spatially fragmented processes can lead taxonomically homogeneous systems to have different structure and dynamics over large spatial extents [see *e.g.* @Price2002MacThe].

 The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [see notably @Gomulkiewicz2007DosDon], which all have the potential to act on outbreak potential, pathogen tramission, and disease virulence [@Turner2021RolEnv; @Parratt2016InfDis].
-First hot/cold spots of coevolution can appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially, because of *e.g.* partial range overlap between organisms [@Nuismer2003CoeHos]; hot/cold spots are notoriously difficult to identify in nature [@Laine2005SpaSca], especially when the structure of range overlap is complex, and the reciprocal fitness effets are relatively low.
-Both of these conditions are met in the bats-coronaviruses complex.
-Second, GMTC supposes the existence of selection mosaics, wherein the intensity of *selection* (in terms of selective consequences of fitness effects) varies across space; the strength of reciprocal selection responds to the biotic complexity of the community [locally diverse hosts and viruses are more biotically complex; @Thrall2007CoeSym] *and* to the local favorability of the environment [@Hochberg1998AntCoe].
-In a system with near global distribution and variations in relative richness, like the bats-betacoronaviruses complex, the GMTC predicts the establishment of many different coevolutionary trajectories.
+First hot- and coldspots of coevolution can appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially, because of *e.g.* partial range overlap between organisms [@Nuismer2003CoeHos].
+Hot- and coldspots are notoriously difficult to identify in nature [@Laine2005SpaSca], especially when the structure of range overlap is complex, and the reciprocal fitness effects are relatively low---both of which conditions are met in the bat-betacoronavirus complex.
+Second, the GMTC supposes the existence of selection mosaics, wherein the intensity of *selection* varies across space; the strength of reciprocal selection responds to the biotic complexity of the community [locally diverse hosts and viruses are more biotically complex; @Thrall2007CoeSym] *and* to the local favorability of the environment [@Hochberg1998AntCoe].
+In a system with near global distribution and variations in relative richness, like the bat-betacoronavirus complex, the GMTC predicts the establishment of many different coevolutionary trajectories (and resulting viral regimes).
-The final GMCT process is trait remixing, under which changes in coevolutionary dynamics happen due to the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal; adopting an host-centric perspective, high viral sharing would expose the host immune system to multiple new viral traits, thereby changing the selection landscape for all viruses.
+The final GMCT process is trait remixing, under which changes in coevolutionary dynamics happen due to the arrival (or departure) of functional traits, through changes in community composition due to invasions, meta-community dynamics, and disperal; these changes are likely to happen in overlap zones between "long branches" of coevolution.

 We turn the processes on the GMTC into definitions of spillover risk from viruses to hosts (focusing on the bats-betacoronavirus complex), with a specific